abienvenu/Kyela/README.md

 Customisation
 -------------

-You can create a file in Resources/translations called "faq-me.en.html" or "about-me.en.html" to add questions/answers to the FAQ or About page.
-See "faq.en.html" for the structure to be used.
+To edit or extend the FAQ or About page, you just have to add entries in Resources/translations/faq.en.yml (or about.en.yml).

-For further customisation, you have to edit the code.
-Because of the licence (GNU Affero GPL), you must publish the modified code as soon as your project is online.
+For further customisation, you have to edit the templates or the code.
+Because of the licence (GNU Affero GPL-3.0), you must publish the modified code as soon as your project is online.

 CHANGELOG
 ---------

-* v1.2 : Added ability to add an icon for each choice
+* v1.2 :
+  - Added ability to add an icon for each choice
+  - Removed the idea of a separate file about-me.en.yml and faq-me.en.yml - just edit the files
 * v1.1 : Many small improvements
   - Ability to add a participant directly from poll view
   - Hide Choice priority, this is purely internal data